 Flavours which have been pulled off shelves from over 90,000 retail stores across America include mango, fruit, crème and cucumber.

-Juul has also announced plans to delete its social media channels including Facebook and Instagram, because of its potential draw for
+Juul has also announced plans to delete its social media channels including Facebook and Instagram, because of its potential draw for teens.

 THE US government is considering banning the online sales of e-cigarettes, it has been revealed.